nationalarchives/design-system/src/styles/typography/index.md

 ### Body

-The default paragraph font size is 18px.
+The default paragraph font size is 18px on large and medium devices and 17px on small and tiny devices.

 {{ example({ group: "styles", item: "typography", example: "paragraphs", html: true, nunjucks: false, open: false, size: "xxs" }) }}